DrPaulBrewer/multicoresql/README.md

 at Amazon EC2 (e.g. c4-8xlarge).

 THe primary consideration for good performance is that the dataset fit into Linux cache memory.
 multicoresql does not require that datasets fit into memory and will happily slog through larger datasets, although performance will be limited by disk bottlenecks.
 The time required reading disk vs memory can be 10-20x

 multicoresql does not at this time distribute tasks across multiple machines.

-multicoresql has import utilities to create shards.

-The end user is required to rewrite their SQL queries to work with the sharded databases as follows:

-a *map query* that is run on each shard database;

-plus, optionally

-a *reduce query* that is run on the data collected from the map query

-Quick Example: Summing a column

-    sqls -d ./myshards -m "select sum(n) as partsum from mytable;"  -r "select sum(partsum) as fullsum from maptable;"

 ##License: [The MIT License](https://raw.githubusercontent.com/DrPaulBrewer/multicoresql/master/LICENSE.txt)